 Thrill seekers can zipline over the Fremont Street Experience, checking out the Elvis impersonators and drunken bachelorettes as you go.
 Or, for a more rugged adventure, Flightlinez Zipline tour (1644 Nevada Hwy; 702-293-6885) offers four runs atop the desert, spanning more than two kilometres.

 Often, being in Vegas means doing that thing you never thought you’d do.
 Well how about sitting at chef Jose Andres’ private table é, adjacent to Jaleo’s (3708 S Las Vegas Blvd; 702-698-7000)?
 Two-hour private dinners featuring avant-garde Spanish cuisine should be quite the fanciful aphrodisiac.

 Savvy travellers can find deals at Vegas’ posh resorts.
 Most of the more than 70,000 rooms available offer discounts year round so shop around to find the best deal for you.

 Off the Strip, the Red Rock Casino and Spa makes a fun destination for those eager to make their own Vegas experience.
-Close to the hiking trails, with a great pool, and a fantastic concoction of activities—horseback riding, anyone?—typical rates at the property are often less than $100 a night.
+Close to the hiking trails, with a great pool, and a fantastic concoction of activities—horseback riding, anyone?—typical rates at the property can be around $100 a night.

 Claiming to be the pulse of Vegas, staying Downtown ensures what you spend in Lyft rides, you’ll make up in rock-bottom hotel prices at the newly spruced up El Cortez.
 We’ve seen rates here for less than $20 a night!
 Retro rooms might not be picture worthy, but who’s in Sin City to hang in your bedroom?
 Their 24-hour Siegel’s 1941 creates edible creations that would make the mobsters of early Vegas swoon.